-If you're thinking about buying your first goats or raising goats on your property, this is the post for you.
-We're covering everything you need to know about raising goats for a successful journey.
+If you’re thinking about raising goats (for dairy, meat or as a pack animal), you’re in the right place.
+In this post, we’ll be covering everything you need to know about raising goats for a successful journey.

 One of the reasons most people choose to raise goats is for their milk.
 Some people have allergies to the casein in cow’s milk and find that they can drink goat’s milk with no issues or reactions.